badumbatish/gccrs-workspace/README.md

      User workspace
      IdentityFile ~/.ssh/id_ed25519
    ```
-You can now enjoy a passwordless SSH experience for your CS162 workspace:
+You can now enjoy a passwordless SSH experience for your gccrs workspace:
 `ssh gccrs-wp`

 Happy coding!